-But what does this mean for proper authors?
+But what does this mean for authors working in non-erotic genres?
 Andy Weir had many of his novels turned down by publishers, leading for him to release The Martian chapter by chapter for free back in 2011.
-He didn’t imagine it would be a hit, he described it as a “technical book for technical people”, yet it quickly became a bestseller; in a world where it seems erotic novels are the key to success, the idea of a science fiction novel rooted almost entirely in hard-scientific fact (if you ignore the storm on Mars that leads Mark Watney to be stranded there) becoming a hit is enough to restore your faith in the reading habits of the general public.
+He didn’t imagine it would be a hit, he described it as a “technical book for technical people”, yet it quickly became a bestseller.
+In a world where it seems erotic novels are the only key to literary success, the idea of a science fiction novel rooted almost entirely in hard-scientific fact (if you ignore the storm on Mars that leads Mark Watney to be stranded there) becoming a hit is enough to restore your faith in the reading habits of the general public.
 Ridley Scott’s glossy new film adaptation is the most mainstream version of this story that can be possibly told and it is all the better for it – it doesn’t dilute the science, but instead makes it fun and easily understandable for the most scientifically inept audiences, hopefully ensuring a wave of intelligent sci-fi blockbusters will be coming our way.

 The film is a comeback of sorts for Ridley Scott.
 He has been directing films with diminishing returns for years, but with the fallout from Prometheus, the vitriol towards him intensified, along with the suggestion that he’s a hack director, coasting on two great movies he made three decades earlier.
 Prometheus is a visually stunning movie, but it has to be said that it is far more enjoyable as a comedy (the dialogue is appalling throughout) than as a prequel to a beloved science fiction classic.
 The Martian reaffirms that he is a master of science fiction storytelling, even if it isn’t as visually stunning- I saw the film in 3D and many sequences were affected by light-loss, something that wasn’t a problem for Prometheus.
 In 2D, this will be one of the most visually captivating films of the year, I guarantee it.

-The Martian, alongside Interstellar, hopefully signals a brave new future for ambitious, original science fiction blockbusters- balancing the head and the heart in equal measure, with a cracking disco soundtrack to boot, it is one of the most fun films of the year and the best science lesson you can ever wish to have.
+The Martian, alongside Interstellar, hopefully signals a brave new future for ambitious, original science fiction blockbusters.
+Balancing the head and the heart in equal measure, and with a cracking disco soundtrack to boot, it is one of the most fun films of the year and the best science lesson you can ever wish to have.